BrunoLevy/geogram.android/DOCS/NOTES.md

 target_link_libraries(game -fopenmp -static-openmp)
 ```

-TODO: for now, it is using my own `imgui_impl_android.h/.cpp` in `geogram_gfx/ImGui_ext`.
-Try
+For now, it is using my own `imgui_impl_android.h/.cpp` in `geogram_gfx/imgui_ext`,
-to use the one that is now shipped with `imgui` (or at least, start by copying it, and insert
+that is derived from the one that is now shipped with `imgui`, but with
-the new stuff in it, that is, function to translate keypress, mouse, stylus, multi-finger that may
+some new stuff in it, that is, function to translate keypress, mouse, stylus, multi-finger that do
-not exist in ImGui, to be checked.
+not exist in ImGui.
+TODO: submit a PR to imgui.

 LINKS
 -----